james-tindal/obsidian-mindmap-nextgen/README.md

 10. Run `npm install`.
 11. Run `npm run dev`.
 12. Go to `Settings` > `Community plugins` on Obsidian.
-13. Reload the plugins folder, and then enable "Mind Map NextGen"
+13. Reload the plugins folder, and then enable "Mindmap NextGen"

-## For developers
+## Contributing

 Pull requests and issues are both welcome and appreciated. 😀